Moeen Ali: 2012 season

 In February 2012, before the start of the English season, Worcestershire's director of cricket Steve Rhodes commented that Ali's doosra was "not too difficult to pick at the moment but he's learning a few tricks and he's got other things up his sleeve.
 It's a work in progress".

 2013 season

 After the departure of former England international Vikram Solanki at the end of the 2012 season Ali was handed a new 5-year contract.
-After performing well, including five consecutive 50s, Ali was called up to the England Lions where he scored 61 runs against Australia with many calling for him to be selected for the full side.
+After performing well, including five consecutive 50s, Ali was called up to the England Lions where he scored 61 runs against Australia with many calling for him to be selected for the full team.

 Moeen averaged 62 in Division 2, totalling 1375 runs altogether – the highest of any batsmen in first-class cricket and finished with 4 centuries and 8 fifties as well as 28 wickets.
 He was awarded county cricket's MVP award beating Samit Patel on the final day of the season and was also named PCA player of the year.
 Ali was also called up to the England development squad ahead of their Australian Ashes tour.